top of page

 What this means is that we worship Him.
 We react when we see this as John did on the Isle of Patmos:

 And when I saw him, I fell at his feet as dead.
-And he laid his right hand upon me, saying unto me, Fear not; I am the first and the last: I am he that liveth, and was dead; and, behold, I am alive for evermore, Amen; and have the keys of hell and of death. – Revelation 1:17-18
+And he laid his right hand upon me, saying unto me, Fear not; I am the first and the last: I am he that liveth, and was dead; and, behold, I am alive for evermore, Amen; and have the keys of hell and of death.
+Revelation 1:17-18

 We enter a two-way relationship with Him, Jesus as our “All in all.”
-It is a personal, one to one relationship, He knows us, and we know Him:
+It is a personal, one-to-one relationship, He knows us, and we know Him:

 the sheep hear his voice: and he calleth his own sheep by name, and leadeth them out.